 Bring snacks with you!
 Sure you can purchase snacks, but when you bring your own, you’re in control of the packaging they’re in.

 Homemade trail mix

 This is great because you can add whatever you like!
 If you have a Whole Foods or another shop that sells bulk foods, go wild and create a trail mix suited to your taste.

-I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts and if I’m able to keep it chilled chucks of colby cheese.
+I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts, and if I’m able to keep it chilled chunks of Colby cheese.